Everyone knows that clients can offer priceless insight into your business.

 Reading the messages customers share with your support team is a great way to peek into their frame of mind and see your agency or business from their perspective.

 Look for patterns and repeating issues/concerns.
 These are the problems to prioritize solving.

 Use feedback monitoring tools

 Reviews are happening whether you ask for them or not.
-And, your agency, firm or business is gaining or losing clients as a result.
+And your agency, firm, or business is gaining or losing clients as a result.
 So, tap into this resource and track the reviews that clients post.
-Luckily, there are tools that make this easy.
+Luckily, some tools make this easy.

 Google Alerts is a free online tool that will notify you via email whenever new content is posted about a specific topic.
 So, set up Google Alerts for your business so that you can stay effortlessly informed when people on the web are talking about you.

-It’s best to follow-up with online reviewers.
+It’s best to follow up with online reviewers.
 This shows your audience that you care about and value their feedback.
-So, designate a member of your team to manage your Google Alerts and respond to online reviews whenever possible.
+So, designate a team member to manage your Google Alerts and respond to online reviews whenever possible.

-But, if you’re looking for more control over (and insight into) your online reputation data, consider a paid tool like Reputology.
+But, if you want more control over (and insight into) your online reputation data, consider a paid tool like Reputology.
 Reputology gathers all of your online mentions in one convenient place.
 But, even better, it allows you to measure and analyze the data.

 Reputology explains that its “semantic analysis technology converts the unstructured content from reviews & feedback into actionable data.”
-So, no one needs to manually analyze content for actionable trends.
+So, no one needs to analyze content for actionable trends manually.
 This saves you time and makes it easier to act on your data.

 These are only two of many available online reputation monitoring tools.
 Investigate your options and choose the one that’s best for your business.